Dr. Alex Stone, DPT, CSCS

 Our Take:

-This is definitely a different smart cupping from the Achedaway Cupper we reviewed a while back.
+This is definitely a different smart cupping device from the Achedaway Cupper we reviewed a while back.
 It’s not as robust as Achedaway’s concept, but we’ll give credit where it’s due; it’s a well-thought-out device.

 The vibrations aren’t great enough to influence the therapy, but they provide a soothing feeling, which is nice.